Generating with Confidence: Uncertainty Quantification for Black-box Large Language Models: Quantifying the Uncertainty for NLG

 \textbf{Eccentricity} Recall that one challenge from earlier is that we only have the similarity (or distance) between different responses, but do not know their actual embedding space.
 The graph Laplacian, however, can provide us with coordinates for the responses.
 Denote $\mathbf{u}_1, \ldots, \mathbf{u}_k\in\mathbb{R}^m$ as the smallest $k$ eigenvectors of $L$, then an informative embedding of $\mathbf{s}_j$ is simply $\mathbf{v}_j = [u_{1,j},\ldots,u_{k,j}]$~\citep{NIPS2001_801272ee,von2007tutorial}.
 As a result, we could use the average distance from center as the uncertainty measure, and each response's distance from the center as the (negative) confidence.
 Formally, the ``eccentricity'' estimates are:

-where $\mathbf{v}'_j = \mathbf{v}_j - \frac{1}{m}\sum_{j'=1}^m \mathbf{v}_{j'}$ represents the offset from the average embedding. \cite{ren2023outofdistribution} uses a similar idea for OOD detection for LLMs, which however requires white-box access to the original language model.
-In \cref{fig:embed}, we provide an illustration of a sample embedding (from \datasetcoqa).
+where $\mathbf{v}'_j = \mathbf{v}_j - \frac{1}{m}\sum_{j'=1}^m \mathbf{v}_{j'}$ represents the offset from the average embedding. \cite{ren2023outofdistribution} uses a similar idea for OOD detection for LLMs, which however requires white-box access to the original language model. \cref{fig:embed} illustrates a sample embedding (from \datasetcoqa).

+\textbf{Remark:} The confidence scores $C_{\methodEcc}$ and $C_{\methodDegree}$ in the current form are hardly interpretable.
+For example, $C_{\methodEcc}$ could have a value of 10 or 0.4.
+In practice, they could easily be \textit{calibrated} to match the probability of whether the answer is correct.
+In \cref{appendix:calib} we show that with simple calibration these confidence scores could faithfully reflect the probability of correct answer.

 \FigEmbedding{

 } \FigEmbedding